chipkin/BACnetServerMSTPExampleCPP/README.md

-# BACnet Server MSTP Example CPP
+# BACnet Server MSTP Example C++

-A minumal BACnet MSTP server example written with C++ using the [CAS BACnet Stack](https://www.bacnetstack.com/).
+A minimal BACnet MSTP server example written in C++ using the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack).
 For a full featured BACnet Server example see the [BACnet Server Example CPP](https://github.com/chipkin/BACnetServerExampleCPP) project.

-Device tree:

-- Device: 389999 (Device Rainbow)
-  - analog_value: 2 (AnalogValue Diamond)
+## Releases

+Build versions of this example can be downloaded from the [Releases](https://github.com/chipkin/BACnetServerMSTPExampleCPP/releases) page.

+## Installation

+Download the latest release zip file on the [Releases](https://github.com/chipkin/BACnetServerMSTPExampleCPP/releases) page.

-## Cli
+## Usage

-The serial port, baud rate, and MAC address of this BACnet MSTP server can be configured using command line parameters.
+The serial port, baud rate, and MAC address of this BACnet MSTP server can be configured using command line parameters:

 ```bash
 BACnetServerMSTPExampleCPP [serial port] [baud rate] [mac address]